pcaversaccio/snekmate/CONTRIBUTING.md

 ## 🛠 Submitting a Pull Request (PR)

 As a contributor, you are expected to fork the `main` branch of this repository, work on your own fork, and then submit pull requests.
 The pull requests are reviewed and eventually merged into the `main` repository.
-See ["Fork-a-Repo"](https://help.github.com/articles/fork-a-repo) for how this works.
+See ["Fork a repository"](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) for how this works.

 Ensure you read and follow our [Engineering Guidelines](./GUIDELINES.md).
 Run prettier, linter, and tests to make sure your PR is sound before submitting it.